Employee Professional Development Plan: How to Create One

 Additional tips for setting and achieving goals

-• Make yourself more accountable for your goals by sharing them with one or two people you're close to.
+• Help your employee become more accountable for their goals by asking them to share their ambitions with one or two coworkers.

-Your plan is flexible.
-Just because you've created a visual plan doesn't mean you can’t change it.
-If unexpected opportunities or challenges pop up, you can always adjust your timelines, return to the drawing board, and start again with a new PDP.
+Once you've helped your employee create a professional development plan, remind them that it is always possible to adjust it.
+Their plan is flexible.
+Even though they’ve created a visual plan, they can always change it.
+If unexpected opportunities or challenges arise, they can alter their timelines, return to the process, and start again with a new PDP.

 Let's talk about making talent your advantage